-On February 17, 2023, the CSRC held a press conference for the release of the Trial Measures for Overseas Listing and issued the Notice on Administration for the Filing of Overseas Offering and Listing by Domestic Companies, which, among others, clarify that (1) domestic companies that have already been listed overseas on or prior to the effective date of the Trial Measures for Overseas Listing (i.e., March 31, 2023) shall be deemed as existing issuers and are not required to complete the filling procedures immediately, and they shall be required to file with the CSRC when subsequent matters such as refinancing are involved; (2) on or prior to the effective date of the Trial Measures for Overseas Listing, domestic companies that have already submitted valid applications for overseas offering and listing but have not obtained approval from overseas regulatory authorities or stock exchanges may reasonably arrange the timing for submitting their filing applications with the CSRC, and shall complete the filing before the completion of their overseas offering and listing; (3) a six-month transition period will be granted to domestic companies which, prior to the effective date of the Trial Measures for overseas regulatory authorities or stock exchanges (such as the completion of registration in the market of the United States or the completion of hearing in the market of Hong Kong), but have not completed the indirect overseas listing; if domestic companies fail to complete the overseas listing within such six-month transition period, they shall file with the CSRC according to the requirements; and (4) the CSRC will solicit opinions from the regulatory authorities and complete the filing of the overseas listing of companies with contractual arrangements which duly meet the compliance requirements, and support the development and growth of these companies by enabling them to utilize two markets and two kinds of resources.
+On February 17, 2023, the CSRC held a press conference for the release of the Trial Measures for Overseas Listing and issued the Notice on Administration for the Filing of Overseas Offering and Listing by Domestic Companies, which, among others, clarify that (1) domestic companies that have already been listed overseas on or prior to the effective date of the Trial Measures for Overseas Listing (i.e., March 31, 2023) shall be deemed as existing issuers and are not required to complete the filling procedures immediately, and they shall be required to file with the CSRC when subsequent matters such as refinancing are involved; (2) on or prior to the effective date of the Trial Measures for Overseas Listing, domestic companies that have already submitted valid applications for overseas offering and listing but have not obtained approval from overseas regulatory authorities or stock exchanges may reasonably arrange the timing for submitting their filing applications with the CSRC, and shall complete the filing before the completion of their overseas offering and listing; (3) a six-month transition period will be granted to domestic companies which, prior to the effective date of the Trial Measures for Overseas Listing, have already obtained the approval from overseas regulatory authorities or stock exchanges (such as the completion of registration in the market of the United States or the completion of hearing in the market of Hong Kong), but have not completed the indirect overseas listing; if domestic companies fail to complete the overseas listing within such six-month transition period, they shall file with the CSRC according to the requirements; and (4) the CSRC will solicit opinions from the regulatory authorities and complete the filing of the overseas listing of companies with contractual arrangements which duly meet the compliance requirements, and support the development and growth of these companies by enabling them to utilize two markets and two kinds of resources.

 On February 24, 2023, the CSRC released the Provisions on Strengthening Confidentiality and Archives Management of Overseas Securities Issuance and Listing by Domestic Enterprises effective on March 31, 2023.
 The provisions require, among others, that PRC domestic enterprises seeking to offer and list securities in overseas markets, either directly or indirectly, shall establish and improve the system of confidentiality and archives work, and shall complete approval and filing procedures with competent authorities, if such PRC domestic enterprises or their overseas listing entities provide or publicly disclose documents or materials involving state secrets and work secrets of state organs to relevant securities companies, securities service institutions, overseas regulatory agencies and other entities and individuals.
-It further stipulates that (1) providing or publicly disclosing documents and materials which may adversely affect national security or public interests, and accounting records or photocopies thereof to relevant securities companies, securities service institutions, overseas regulatory, and regulations; and (2) any working papers formed in the territory of the PRC by securities companies and securities service agencies that provide domestic enterprises with securities services relating to overseas securities issuance and listing shall be stored in the territory of the PRC, the outbound transfer of which shall be subject to corresponding procedures.
+It further stipulates that (1) providing or publicly disclosing documents and materials which may adversely affect national security or public interests, and accounting records or photocopies thereof to relevant securities companies, securities service institutions, overseas regulatory agencies and other entities and individuals shall be subject to corresponding procedures in accordance with the laws and regulations; and (2) any working papers formed in the territory of the PRC by securities companies and securities service agencies that provide domestic enterprises with securities services relating to overseas securities issuance and listing shall be stored in the territory of the PRC, the outbound transfer of which shall be subject to corresponding procedures in accordance with the laws and regulations.